 Need more info before joining?
 Check out this FAQ page.
 The answers lie within!

-- I pledge to become an Upstander by standing up to bullying whether I’m at school, at home, at work, in my house of worship, or out with friends, family, colleagues, or teammates.
+- I will stand up to bullying whether I’m at school, at home, at work, in my house of worship, or out with friends, family, colleagues, or teammates.

 - I will work to make others feel safe and included by treating them with respect and compassion.

-If I see or hear behavior that perpetuates prejudice occurring:
+If I see or hear behavior that perpetuates prejudice: